 If you were getting one of the payments listed above before 2003 you may qualify to have your maintenance assessed using the old rules.
 The Department of Social Protection provides more detailed information about these rules and the assessment of maintenance as means.

-In the means tests for Rent Supplement and Mortgage Interest Supplement maintenance is assessed as additional household income and maintenance payments up to €95.23 per week are assessed in full.
-The household income disregard (see below) applies to maintenance payments above this amount.
+In the means test for Rent Supplement maintenance is assessed as additional household income and maintenance payments up to €95.23 per week are assessed in full.
+The household income disregard applies to maintenance payments above this amount.

-Household income disregard: A certain amount of your household income is not taken into account. €75 of any additional household income is not taken into account.
-Additional household income is income from part-time employment or part-time self-employment, Family Income Supplement (FIS), Community Employment (CE), Back to Work Allowance, Back to Enterprise Allowance or FÁS course.
-Also, 25% of additional household income over €75 is not taken into account.
+Household income disregard: A certain amount of your household income above the SWA rate for your situation is not taken into account. €75 of any additional household income is not taken into account and 25% of additional household income over €75 is not taken into account.
 There is no upper limit on the amount that can be disregarded.
+Read more about calculating Rent Supplement.

 If you are getting maintenance, the total amount of your maintenance payment (including payments for children) will be assessed as income for Family Income Supplement (FIS).
 Only one FIS payment can be made in respect of any family.
 This means that if you are applying for FIS the parent from whom you are getting maintenance must not be getting FIS.